-- Type: Museums
+- Museums Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

 In 2006, the Salzburg Museum re-opened at a new location in Altstadt.
-It's now located inside the Neue Residenz, an "overflow" palace for royal guests, diplomats, and advisors.
-Open daily from 9 a.m. to 5 p.m., combined tickets for this site and the Panorama Museum will set you back about €8 EUR (or about $11 USD), plus there are available discounts for minors, families and with the Salzburg Card.
-Check the official website for information on special exhibitions, times, and ticket prices.
+The museum is now located inside the Neue Residenz, an "overflow" palace for royal guests, diplomats and advisors.
+Open daily from 9 a.m. to 5 p.m., combined tickets for this site and the Panorama Museum will set you back 10 euros (or $11), plus there are available discounts for minors and families.
+For those with a Salzburg Card, admission to both museums is free.

 - Thing to Do